Install superset on Windows with WSL and docker

 Apache Superset on a Windows with WSL & Docker

-Apache Superset is an open-source platform for data visualization and exploration, offering an intuitive web interface for creating interactive dashboards and charts.
+`Apache Superset` is an **open-source** platform for **_data visualization_** and exploration, offering an intuitive web interface for creating **_interactive dashboards and charts_**.

 It connects to various data sources, supporting real-time data analysis.
 Superset is efficient with large data sets, provides advanced SQL querying capabilities, and facilitates collaboration by allowing users to share insights easily.